kc-clintone/simple_shell/README.md

 # Simple Shell

-Welcome to the Simole Shell project where we will build a unix-like shell that will inteprate commands and execute them.
+Welcome to the Simple Shell project where we will build a unix-like shell that will interprate commands and execute them.
 Built using the C programming language, this project helps you grasp some of the cool gems the language offers.